Inseason Alaska Commercial Salmon Summary

 Deployment of the Northern District weirs and field camps (Bear, Ilinik, and Nelson River) started on Tuesday, May 27, and finished on June 10.
 The Ilnik Weir was installed on June 6, and the Nelson and Bear River weirs were installed on June 10.

-As of July 3, escapement at the Ilnik River weir has been below average with only 21,472 sockeye having passed the weir below the ten-year average of 52,965 fish for the date; escapement at the Bear River weir has been below average with 48,539 sockeye having passed the weir so far below the ten-year average of 73,584 fish for the date; and escapement at the Nelson River weir has been strong and early with 254,690 sockeye having passed the weir so far above the ten-year average of 54,322 fish for the date.
-This is the largest return of sockeye to the Nelson River for the date in 20 years.
+The escapement at the Nelson River weir has been strong and early, with 416,993 sockeye having passed the weir so far, exceeding the ten-year average of 134,000 fish for the date.
+This is the second largest return of sockeye to the Nelson River for the date in 20 years.

 Due to budget constraints, the Sandy River weir will not be operational for the 2025 season.

 Commercial fisheries began on the North Peninsula on June 16th within the Nelson Lagoon and Port Moller Bight sections; participation in these areas is comparable to that of recent years.
-Both the Ilnik and OPH sections have been open in the past week, with roughly 90 vessels participating, which is above average for the date.
+Participation within OPH and the Ilnik Section has been slightly less than in recent years, with about 90 permits participating.

 For more information, please visit the ADF&G website for the Alaska Peninsula Management Area webpage.